mathiasflink/xml-import/documentation/3.0/course.md

   <specific unit="days" value="30" />
 </duration>
 ```
-There is no characters limit for the `<duration text>`> element.
+There is no character limit for the `<duration text>`> element.
 However, it will be elided after 80 characters.
 This field is optional.

 ### Information Request settings